cbg-ethz/netics/README.md

 [ F ] = insulated_diff( W, .5 );
 ```

 We first need to compute the normalized adjaceny matrix _W_ with the function _norm_adj_.
-The example above computes the _F_ matrix with a given restart probability 0.5.
+The example above computes the _F_ matrix for a given restart probability 0.5.

 ### Contributions
 - [Christos Dimitrakopoulos](https://www.bsse.ethz.ch/cbg/group/people/person-detail.html?persid=197642)